vim/vim/READMEdir/README_os390.txt

 With X11:
 ---------

-WARNING: This instruction was not tested with Vim 7.4.
+WARNING: This instruction was not tested with Vim 7.4 or later.

 There are two ways for building VIM with X11 support.
 The first way is simple and results in a big executable (~13 Mb), the second needs a few additional